GoogleCloudPlatform/terraform-validator/docs/contributing/add_new_resource.md

 You can then run `make test` inside your terraform-google-conversion repository to make sure those tests pass.

-### 2. Terraform Validator
+### 2. Terraform Validator tests

-Now that you have a local copy of terraform-google-conversion that has been generated from Magic Modules, you need to make Terraform Validator use it for local testing.
+Now that you have a local copy of terraform-google-conversion that has been [generated from Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules/#generating-terraform-google-conversion), you need to make Terraform Validator use it for local testing.
 You can do this with a [`replace` directive](https://golang.org/ref/mod#go-mod-file-replace):

 ```
 replace github.com/GoogleCloudPlatform/terraform-google-conversion => /path/to/your/terraform-google-conversion